AlexTheaker04/DCSS/README.md

 # DCSS
-digital chemical storage system: By Alex, Andrey, Catherine and Ian.
+digital chemical storage system: By **Alex, Andrey, Catherine and Ian.**

+## Pull requests and how to add/change code
-make pull requests and tell me in discord to approve it, I wont not accept it dont worry.
+Make pull requests and tell me in discord to approve it, I wont not accept it dont worry.
 All the files are here so I will upload the right files, althoght I belive we all have to upload it individualy.